 Currently EV TLS/SSL certificates still do not support wildcard certificates.
 Therefore, wildcard domain names may not be recorded in the commonName.
-But if the domain is '.onion' and satisfies the related issued certificates to the domain '.onion' requirements in Appendix F of the EV SSL Certificate Guidelines, then this restriction does not apply.

 According to Section 9.2.8 of the EV SSL Certificate Guidelines, except for the required, optional and deprecated attributes, other optional attributes may be provided for the EV TLS/SSL certificate field 'subject'.
 For example: If the organization unit name (organizationUnitName) is provided, then the information recorded for these attributes must all be verified and confirmed to be error-free by the RA.